Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Abstract

 \section{Abstract}

-\textit{Retrieve-then-read} and \textit{generate-then-read} are two typical solutions to handle unknown and known questions in open-domain question-answering, while the former retrieves necessary external knowledge and the later prompt the large language models to generate internal known knowledge encoded in the parameters.
-However, few of previous works consider the \textit{compositional unknown questions}, which consist of several known or unknown sub-questions.
-Thus, simple binary classification (known or unknown) becomes sub-optimal and inefficient since it will call external retrieval excessively for each compositional unknown question.
-To this end, we propose the first \textbf{C}ompositional \textbf{u}nknown \textbf{Q}uestion-\textbf{A}nswering dataset (CuQA), and introduce a \textbf{Self} \textbf{D}ivide-and-\textbf{C}onquer (\textbf{\textit{Self-DC}}) framework to empower LLMs to adaptively call different methods on-demand, resulting in better performance and efficiency.
-Experimental results on two datasets (CuQA and FreshQA) demonstrate that Self-DC can achieve comparable or even better performance with much more less retrieval times compared with several strong baselines \footnote{The dataset and code will be publicly released soon.}.
+Previous research has typically concentrated on leveraging the internal knowledge of Large Language Models (LLMs) to answer known questions (i.e., \textit{internal reasoning such as generate-then-read}).
+In contrast, for questions that fall outside their known scope, these models rely on external knowledge retrieval to provide accurate responses (i.e., \textit{external acting such as retrieve-then-read}).
+However, few previous works consider the \textit{compositional questions}, which consist of several known and unknown sub-questions, necessitating the dynamic combination of previous two methods (i.e., \textit{internal reasoning and external acting}) to achieve a better trade-off between effectiveness and efficiency.
+To this end, we introduce a \textbf{Self} \textbf{D}ivide-and-\textbf{C}onquer (\textit{\texttt{Self-DC}}) framework, accompanying with the first \textbf{C}ompositional \textbf{u}nknown \textbf{Q}uestion-\textbf{A}nswering dataset (CuQA).
+This framework enables LLMs to adaptively choose between using internal knowledge and retrieving external knowledge as needed, resulting in a better trade-off between effectiveness and efficiency.
+Experimental results on two datasets demonstrate that \textit{\texttt{Self-DC}} can achieve comparable or even better performance with much fewer external calls compared with several strong baselines.